© Society for Risk Analysis

 Online ISSN: 1539-6924

-Risk Analysis uses an online manuscript submission and review management system called ScholarOne Manuscripts.
+Risk Analysis uses an online manuscript submission and review management system called ScholarOne Manuscript Central.
 To submit a manuscript, please follow these instructions:

-(a) Prepare manuscript according to the style guidelines below, in source file (Word, LaTeX, etc.), Adobe Acrobat PDF, rich text, or postscript format.
-As the journal has a blind review process, please do not include any designation of author names in the electronic submission.
+(a) Prepare manuscript according to the style guidelines below, in Word or Adobe Acrobat PDF format.
+As the journal has a blind review process, please do not include any designation of author names or affiliations in the electronic submission.
 You will be asked to provide this information elsewhere.